Note

 with your compute cluster name

 file to deploy your Azure Machine Learning pipeline.
-This is a machine learning pipeline and not a DevOps pipeline.
+The pipeline is a machine learning pipeline and not a DevOps pipeline.
 You only need to make this update if you're using a name other than cpu-cluster

 for your computer cluster name.